 Derivative financial instruments are recognised initially at fair value with gains or losses from subsequent measurement at fair value being recognised in the income statement.
-Included in the determination of fair value of derivatives is a credit valuation adjustment to reflect the credit worthiness of the counterparty.
-The valuation adjustment is influenced by the mark-to-market of the derivative trades and by the movement in credit spreads.
+Valuation adjustments are integral in determining the fair value of derivatives.
+This includes a credit valuation adjustment (CVA) to reflect the credit worthiness of the counterparty and funding valuation adjustment (FVA) to account for the funding cost inherent in the portfolio.